 TIP: Don’t overdo with tours in Australia, they are not inexpensive, and they can quickly drain all your budget, so the rule of thumb is not to invest more than 20-30% of the time on tours.

 I know that being on the road entirely on your own can be quite tiring.
 That’s why building in breaks with day-tours or multi-day guided trips it’s a way of rewarding yourself and refill with energy.
 That’s why considering a short break can be a great way to balance out your solo travels.
 Having someone else who looks after the organisation of your journey for one or two days, including where to stay overnight, and what to do is a treat that you deserve.

 More Inspiration for Travelling Solo in Australia

-On Rocky Travel you will also find hundreds of articles where you can learn about all the top places to visit in Australia as a solo woman around the country, with tons of travel planning tips for Australia.
+On Rocky Travel you will also find hundreds of articles where you can learn about all the top places to visit with tons of travel planning tips for Australia.

 Just click on the links below to read more about how to travel Australia alone as a woman.

 Websites and Resources for Solo Female Travel in Australia

 Here below some good resources when travelling alone around Australia: